This week, Lindy Smith shares with us a beautiful blue titled wedding cake decorating tutorial from her book, Simply

-Vibrant colours and contemporary designs are the hallmark of Lindy’s cake decorating and her latest book is jam packed full of inspiration for the cake decorator.
+Vibrant colors and contemporary designs are the hallmark of Lindy’s cake decorating and her latest book is jam packed full of inspiration for the cake decorator.

 Lindy describes the inspiration behind this stylish new design: “Something old, something new, something borrowed… and this stylish cake is the perfect something blue!
 Tiled patterns and designs are fascinating in the way that they add interest and colour to often quite neutral spaces.

 “This wedding cake decorating tutorial was partly inspired by a visit to the Royal Alcazar of Seville; a magnificent palace richly adorned with beautifully shaped tiles in fabulous patterns and colours.

 “Here, a blue colour palette gives a cool, yet sophisticated look to this contemporary wedding cake but this, of course, can easily be adapted to suit.
 The patterns on the tiles themselves may look intricate, but they are created quickly and easily using stencils.